 Primary contact details, as well as other related fields like Principal Investigator and e-mail, Institution and Website URL are contact fields that are visible to CDD public users only when the vault is activated for public data sharing.
 By default, all vaults are completely private, and this information is not shared.
 If a vault is activated (by CDD staff with permission) for data publication, and a data-set is published, the contact information provided in this section will be displayed to the rest of the CDD community.

 Next Registration Sequence Identifier:

-This section displays the next registration sequence number available for compound registration.
+This section displays the next registration sequence number available for entity registration.
 This number may be edited by the vault administrators.
-To change the Molecule ID prefix used within a CDD Vault, the Vault Administrator can:
+To change the entity ID prefix used within a CDD Vault, the Vault Administrator can:

 - navigate to the Settings > Vault > General tab

-- click the "Edit vault settings" pencil icon on the top left of this tab
+- click the "Edit vault settings" pencil icon on the top right of this tab

-- edit the box labeled "Registration System Prefix" to set the desired new Molecule ID Prefix
+- edit the box labeled "Registration System Prefix" to set the desired new prefix

-- if desired, edit the box labeled "Registration System Current Value" to set a new seed for the numeric portion of the Molecule Name (ID)
+- if desired, edit the box labeled "Registration System Current Value" to set a new seed value for the numeric portion of the Entity Name (ID)

 - click the green "Save changes" button at the bottom of the panel

-This will reset the IDs of all existing Molecules and also use the new prefix for new Molecules registered.
-Also note, while this background change is in progress, users will not be able to register new Molecules/Batches.
-The Release Note for this feature states that the typical time for changing the Molecule Name (ID) prefix is approximately 15 minutes for every set of 10,000 Molecules.
+This will reset the IDs of all existing records and the new prefix will be used for new registered Entities.
+Also note, while this background change is in progress, users will not be able to register new Entities/Batches.
+The Release Note for this feature states that the typical time for changing the Entity Name (ID) prefix is approximately 15 minutes for every 10,000 records.